amandacqi/GenAIBioMedAssignment1/docs/index.md

 (1)	**The fully filled code**.
 Note don’t submit the data but only submit the python files

 (2)	**A PDF file for the top 5 candidate report**.
-Please include the detailed information about your top-5 candiates, including the Alphafold3 visualization, sequences, pTM score, pLDDT score
+Please include the detailed information about your top-5 candiates, including the Alphafold3 visualization, sequences, pTM score, pLDDT score, and provide an explanation of these metrics.